Search This Blog

 Mary Ann Grace

 Mary Ann born circa 1857/58.
 Daughter of Mark and Penelope Grace, above.
 On 1871 census a furrier living at home.
 1881 own household, she an ag lab with her illegitimate daughter Rose.
 Married 1881 Charles Boddy.
-Charged with stabbing him in the head with a knife in an argument after he had hit her.
+Charged later that year with stabbing him in the head with a knife in an argument after he had hit her.
 Her sister Elizabeth Grace rescued their baby from being in the room in the midst of their argument.
 When she heard her sister scream she thought she was being attacked and fetched constables.
 When she realised the situation she initially told the policeman her sister always went for a knife if she was angry, before seeming to decide to help Mary Ann after all and struggling with the officer who wanted to take the knife as evidence.
 The force of the blow had bent the knife.
 The blade penetrated to the bone.
 Mary Ann was sentenced to 6 months hard labour in Aylesbury jail.
 Her husband tried to prevent her arrest and did not wish her prosecuted.
 He required stitches to a 2 inch wound and lost a lot of blood.
 She said he had continually mistreated her.
 On hearing her sentence she fainted.
-She lived with her husband in 1891.
-(The arresting sergeant in this case was John Maneely whose biography can be read here)
+(The arresting sergeant in the case was John Maneely whose biography can be read here) At the same Quarter Sessions that saw Mary Ann put in prison, her husband Charles was himself sentenced to three months in jail on the charge of fowl stealing.
+She still lived with her husband in 1891 when she was again arrested for threatening him, and for drunk and disorderly conduct.
+A constable said she behaved towards her husband then in "the most disgraceful manner" and was seen to chase him up Dean Street with a poker.
+An 18 shilling fine was the punishment this time.
+Three years later Mary Ann, up for further drunk and disorderly offences, and for swearing in public, said in court that she was driven to drink by a husband that continued to mistreat her and her children.
+She said she was afraid to go home so she spent much time outside.
+She however denied she had been drinking on the occasion for which she was arrested because she said she had no money.
+Mary Ann said her husband drank it away and her children would starve if she was not there for them.
+It was obviously a sad and difficult case and the magistrates told Mary Ann just to go home and there was no punishment.

 Walter and Elizabeth

 Walter son of Michael and Eliza above and born circa 1877.
 Wife Elizabeth of Devon origin.
 In 1901 lived York Road and Walter described as grocer.
 Probably working already in his mother's old premises.
 Certainly Walter in 1906 had the grocery shop on corner of Dean Street and Queens Road which his mother previously ran.
 The premises that year suffered a serious night time fire.
-Constable on beat saved family's life by seeing flames and waking them.
+A constable on his beat saved the family's life by seeing flames and waking them.
 Shop and family's living space both badly damaged.
-Shop had moved to corner of Dean Street and Trinity Road in 1907 when a lamp fell over and caught fire.
-This time extinguished before serious damage occurred.
-Walter and Eliza left Marlow not long after second fire.
+His shop, seemingly in charge of his father Michael this time, had moved to corner of Dean Street and Trinity Road in 1907 when a lamp fell over and caught the room on fire.
+This time the flames were extinguished before serious damage occurred.
+Walter and Eliza left Marlow not long after that second fire, leaving Michael with the shop.
 Walter was possibly a Salvation Army man.

 To find people of interest on this blog use the Person Index option on the top drop down menu.
 There is also a Biographies of Families option on that menu which you may find useful.